Rajprasath89/raincrash.github.io/_posts/2015-08-10-genetic-algorithms-hello-world.markdown

 - A __mutation function__ that changes a candidate solution _slightly_, in an attempt to obtain a better candidate.

-I would like to develop three GA solutions before I dive into parallelization of GAs.
+To understand the concepts better, try developing these three GA solutions before you dive into parallelization of GAs.

 1. The first one would be a simple GA to arrive at an expression of additions/ subtractions for a given number. (e.g. Input = 27, Output = 2 + 24 - 5 + 6).
 2. The second is the modelling of canonical GA. __Natural selection__ based.
 3. The third one is implementing the __travelling salesman problem__ using GA.

-Once this is done, I will work on the parallelization of the same using GPGPUs.
-So, stay tuned!
+Once this is done, you can work on the parallelization of the same using GPGPUs.